 Proceed to tile up the wall to a point where you will end the subway tile.
 Install any trim pieces and cut around any other devices such as the light fixture shown in this photo.Continue to 14 of 14 below.

 Completed Tile Setting - Ready for Tile Grouting

-Once the tile is set in place, take a step back and appreciate your work!
-Nice job!
+Once the tile is set in place, take a step back and appreciate your work.
+Your job is now done.

 Now let the tile adhesive dry for 24-72 hours before grabbing your tile grouting tools and grouting the tile.